Smallpox and mpox vaccines: Canadian Immunization Guide

 Storage requirements

-Lyophilized smallpox vaccine should be stored in a refrigerator at +2°C to +8°C and reconstituted before use.
-The frozen liquid smallpox vaccine is frozen for long-term storage and thawed for shipping; the thawed vaccine should be maintained between +2°C and +8°C. Open vaccine vials should be used within 24 hours.
+Smallpox Vaccine (Liquid) is frozen for long-term storage.
+Once thawed, the vaccine should be maintained between +2°C and +8°C. Open vaccine vials should be used within 24 hours.

-Imvamune should be stored frozen at -20°C ± 5°C or -50°C ± 10°C or -80°C ± 10°C. After thawing, the vaccine should be used immediately or can be stored at +2°C to +8°C for up to 2 weeks prior to use.
+SMV should be stored frozen at -20°C ± 5°C or -50°C ± 10°C or -80°C ± 10°C. The shelf-life at each of these storage temperatures is dependent on a number of factors, including time since date of manufacture.
+After thawing, the vaccine should be used immediately or can be stored at +2°C to +8°C for up to 2 months prior to use.
 Do not refreeze a vial once it has been thawed.
 Store in the original package to protect from light.

 Safety and adverse events